lavaorg/telex/docs/PROCESSORS.md

 ### Processor Plugin Guidelines

-* A processor must conform to the [telegraf.Processor][] interface.
+* A processor must conform to the [telex.Processor][] interface.
 * Processors should call `processors.Add` in their `init` function to register themselves.
 See below for a quick example.
-* To be available within Telegraf itself, plugins must add themselves to the `github.com/influxdata/telegraf/plugins/processors/all/all.go` file.
+* To be available within Telex itself, plugins must add themselves to the `github.com/lavaorg/telex/plugins/processors/all/all.go` file.
 * The `SampleConfig` function should return valid toml that describes how the processor can be configured.
-This is include in the output of `telegraf config`.
+This is include in the output of `telex config`.
 - The `SampleConfig` function should return valid toml that describes how the plugin can be configured.
-This is included in `telegraf config`.
+This is included in `telex config`.
 Please consult the [SampleConfig][] page for the latest style guidelines.
 * The `Description` function should say in one line what this processor does.
 - Follow the recommended [CodeStyle][].